menard-codes/remix-notes/README.md

 I also intend to add Storybook and testing, like Jest in the future.

+Then, use Amazon Cognito for Auth.
+Replace the custom built I made.

 ## Tech Stack

 - **Remix** - The fullstack framework and foundation of this whole project